Skip to main content

 SUPPORTING BIODIVERSITY BY BUILDING AWARENESS, RESPECT AND AWE

-Next time you are walking, even if it’s in the middle of a city, notice the biodiversity that you can and cannot see.
+Next time you are walking, even if it’s in the middle of a city, notice the biodiversity that you can see.
 Sit with a tree or plant.
 Notice the amount of life that lives on that tree.
 Be thankful for the shade it provides, the filtering of air it provides, the carbon it is securing.
-Notice a spider and find awe in how he effortlessly weaves his web.
+Notice a spider and how it effortlessly weaves its web.
 See the soil beneath your feet and imagine the millions of micro lifeforms that are helping to sustain life.

 Awe is the salve that will heal our lives.”